-§ 30 Non-attendance, withdrawal, cheating, breach of regulations
+Non-attendance, withdrawal, cheating, breach of regulations

-(1) An examination will be deemed to have been graded "insufficient" when students, for no good reason:

-- do not attend a mandatory examination date,

-- withdraw from the examination after it has already begun,

-- do not adhere to the deadline,

-- or do not retake an examination within the established time frame.

-(2) The justifications provided for any withdrawal or non-attendance must be credible and immediately presented to the Board of Examiners.
+- (1) An examination will be deemed to have been graded "insufficient" when students, for no good reason: - do not attend a mandatory examination date, - withdraw from the examination after it has already begun, - do not adhere to the deadline, - or do not retake an examination within the established time frame. - (2) The justifications provided for any withdrawal or non-attendance must be credible and immediately presented to the Board of Examiners.
 Otherwise, the examination will be graded as "insufficient".
 In case of illness, a medical report must be presented.
-Unless the Board of Examiners resolves otherwise, upon recognition of the reasons for non-attendance or withdrawal, the examination must be taken on the next regular examination date.

-(3) An examination will be graded "insufficient" if a student attempts to alter the results through deceit or the use of other unauthorized means.
+Unless the Board of Examiners resolves otherwise, upon recognition of the reasons for non-attendance or withdrawal, the examination must be taken on the next regular examina-tion date. - (3) An examination will be graded "insufficient" if a student attempts to alter the results through deceit or the use of other unauthorized means.
 Examiners and supervisors are authorized to exclude from further participation any student who disrupts the orderly conduct of the examination.
 If this is the case, the examination will be graded as "insufficient".
-In extreme cases, the Board of Examiners is authorised to exclude the student from any further examinations.
+In extreme cases, the Board of Examiners is authorized to exclude the student from any further examinations.

-§ 31 Invalidity of examination results
+Invalidity of examination results

-(1) If a student has cheated in an examination and this becomes known after the degree has been awarded, the Board of Examiners is authorised to declare an examination to have been failed either partially or in its entirety.

-(2) If a student has deliberately used unfair means to gain admission, the Board of Examiners, taking into consideration relevant legal regulations, will decide as to the revocation of unlawful administrative deeds.
+- (1) If a student has cheated in an examination and this becomes known after the degree has been awarded, the Board of Examiners is authorized to declare an examination to have been failed either partially or in its entirety. - (2) If the requirements for admission to an examination were not fulfilled without intentional deception, and if the fact only becomes known after the certificate has been issued, this defect is cured by passing the examination.
+If a student has intentionally obtained admission unlawfully, the examination board shall decide on the withdrawal of unlawful administrative acts in compliance with the statutory provisions.

-(3) Prior to such a decision, the affected student is to be given the opportunity to make a statement on the matter to the Board of Examiners.

-(4) The incorrect transcript must be recovered, and if necessary replaced with a new transcript or certificate in accordance with § 26 para.
+- (3) Prior to such a decision, the affected student is to be given the opportunity to make a statement on the matter to the Board of Examiners. - (4) The incorrect transcript must be recovered, and if necessary replaced with a new transcript or certificate in accordance with § 26 para.
 5. The Master's degree certificate must be recovered, if the Master's examination is declared to have been failed as a result of the act of deception.
 No decision may be made in accordance with paragraphs 1 and 2 after a period of five years from the date of the transcript being issued has elapsed.

-§ 32 Decisions, appeal procedure
+Decisions, appeal procedure